 Even if you receive training, you may still find yourself making mistakes.
-If that happens, acknowledge your mistake, apologise, and promise to be more aware next time.
+If that happens, acknowledge your mistake, apologize, and promise to be more aware next time.

 Call for diversity.
-Despite being a multicultural country, recruitment discrimination persists.
-This suggests a lack of access and opportunity for non-whites.
-Talk to your manager and HR about implementing diversity policies, mentoring courses, open days, and outreach to create a more open, safe environment that encourages people of colour to both join and progress in your organisation.
+Talk to your manager and HR about implementing diversity policies, mentoring programs, open days, and outreach to create a more open, safe environment that encourages people of colour to both join and progress in your organization.

-Create a diversity action council within your organisation.
-Create a mission statement for this group, which is reflective of the needs of your organisation, be it to promote ongoing training, education or awareness about issues that impact your team.
+Create a diversity action council within your organization.
+Create a mission statement for this group, which is reflective of the needs of your organization, be it to promote ongoing training, education, and/or awareness about issues which impact your team.
 An active group can serve a vital role in communicating the needs of staff directly to leadership, when employees may feel invisible or unheard.

 Encourage objective selection processes.
-Studies have found that CVs with non-Anglo sounding names tend to get rejected at a higher rate than those with white-sounding names—even when it’s the same CV.
-Minimise unconscious bias by introducing anonymised selection processes for hiring.
-Propose scorecards so that all candidates are rated against the same criteria by multiple people throughout the recruitment process rather than relying on the “feeling” of the recruitment manager.
+Multiple studies have found that CVs with non-Anglo-sounding names tend to get rejected at a higher rate than those with white-sounding names—even when it’s the same CV.
+Minimize unconscious bias by introducing anonymized selection processes for hiring and introduce scorecards so that all candidates are rated against the same criteria by multiple people throughout the hiring process rather than relying on the “feeling” of the hiring manager.

-Mentor junior members of your organisation.
-People who are aware of the difficulties people of colour can face in the workplace can help champion their colleagues by offering to mentor or sponsor new recruits so they know they have an ally.
+Mentor junior members of your organization.
+People who are aware of the difficulties people of colour can face in the workplace can help champion their colleagues by offering to mentor or sponsor new hires so they know they have an ally.
 This will also give them someone who’ll speak up for them when it comes time to consider promotions and pay raises.
-You could also suggest a formal mentorship course to your HR department.
+You could also suggest a formal mentorship program to your HR department.